Nontoxic, Natural, and Mostly Vegan Ways to Control Fleas

 We all love our pets, and want to see them thrive, and we hate to see them itching.
 Not only that, but pet fleas will bite humans, too!
-However, if you read the instructions on flea control products for pets carefully, you will see warning signs such as:
+However, if you read the instructions on flea control products for pets carefully, you will see warning signs.

 - "Avoid contact with skin."

 - "This product is toxic to fish, birds and other wildlife."

 - "Avoid contact with eyes, skin or clothing."

 - "Dust released by collar is a cholinesterase inhibitor."
 [Cholinesterase inhibitors lead to an accumulation of the neurotransmitter acetylcholine.This produces paralysis and then death in insects.]